Mickael Carreira: Biography

 Mickael Carreira is the son of the Portuguese singer Tony Carreira and Fernanda Araújo.
 His brother is the singer David Carreira and his younger sister Sara, who died in car accident, was also a celebrity and singer.

 Mickael was born in the town of Dourdan belonging to the metropolitan area of Paris.
 He spent his childhood in France until his family decided to move to Portugal when he was 15.
 It was at that age that he began writing songs.

 In 2001, Mickael made his concert debut as he sang together with his father in the Olympia Hall in Paris.
 By that time Mickael already had a musical background having attended a conservatory where he learnt to play the piano.
 In addition to that, Mickael took guitar lessons, his first teacher being his father.
 Upon graduating from Lycée français, Mickael started working in a studio recording songs.
 His first album, Mickael, was released in 2006 and was rapidly certified triple platinum.
 During his very first tour Mickael gave over 100 concerts.

 In 2007, he received the Globo de Ouro award for "Revelation Artist in Music" Portuguese media describing his success as 'supersonic'.

 In 2009, Mickael recorded his first duet collaborating with the Indonesian singer Anggun on the song Chama por me (Call My Name).
 In 2012, he released his 4th studio album Viver a Vida produced by Rudy Pérez and Julio Reyes Copello who worked with such artists as Jennifer Lopez, Beyoncé, Christina Aguilera, Pitbull, Ricky Martin, Marc Anthony and Nelly Furtado.
 In 2014, together with Enrique Iglesias, Mickael recorded the Portuguese version of the song Bailando, which became an instant hit in Portugal.
 Mickael's most recent album, Instinto, was released in 2016.

 From 2014 to 2018 he was a coach on The Voice Portugal and had two wins: in 2015 with Deolinda Kinzimba and in 2016 with Fernando Daniel.

 In 2015, Mickael launched his eponymous perfume, Mickael Carreira, in partnership with the German company LR Health & Beauty.

 In addition to Portuguese and French, Mickael is fluent in Spanish.
 He released three singles in this language including Yo Puedo Esperar, one of the themes of the Mexican TV series Por siempre mi amor.

 In 2017, Mickael recorded the song Ya Ya Ya together with the Colombian singer Sebastián Yatra.

-In 2022, he served as a coach on the Portuguese version of The Voice Generations.
+In 2022, 2023, and 2025, he served as a coach on the Portuguese version of The Voice Generations.

 Personal life

 Since 2012, Mickael's partner has been the presenter and actress Laura Figueiredo.
 In March 2017, they became parents to a daughter Beatriz to whom Mickael dedicated his song O teu lugar.
+In July 2023, they again became parents to a son, Gabriel.